Quisette/NYCU-Software-Testing-HW2/README.md

 See [test.dump](test.dump) for detailed test results.

-You can also inspect the test results in the github actions in this [repository](https://github.com/Quisette/NYCU-Software-Testing-HW2)
+You can also inspect the test results in the [GitHub Actions](https://github.com/Quisette/NYCU-Software-Testing-HW2/actions/) in this repo.
----

-## Design Decisions (from Tests)

-**Division Returns Floating-Point**: Tests require `10 ÷ 3 = 3.3333...`, not `3`

-**Division by Zero Throws Error**: Tests require error handling to prevent undefined behavior

-**All Operations Support Decimals**: Verified through comprehensive test cases

 ---